syncfusion-content/windowsforms-docs/WindowsForms/MonthCalendarAdv/Customizing-sections-of-Calendar.md

 ## Week Numbers

-MonthCalendarAdv control can display unique week numbers for all the weeks in a year.
+MonthCalendarAdv control can display unique [week numbers](/windowsforms/monthcalendaradv/overview#sections-of-monthcalendaradv-control) for all the weeks in a year.
 This section discusses the properties which can customize the appearance of the week numbers.

 ### Foreground Settings

 By default, week numbers will not be shown in the calendar.
 ShowWeekNumbers property should be set to true to display the week numbers.
 The font and fore color can be set using the below properties.

-Table167: Property Table

 <table>
 <tr>